Civilian life under the German occupation of the Channel Islands: Food

 The islands had been importing 80% of their food.
 Despite the reduction in the civilian population following the departure of evacuees up to June 1940, the increasing number of German soldiers and from 1942 OT workers made demands on limited resources.

 Initially commercial growing provided the bulk of food, with supplements brought in from France.
 Anyone who had a garden was encouraged to grow their own vegetables.
 Seeds were obtained from France once local supplies ran out.
 Many people took to breeding hens and rabbits, however they were always prone to theft and had to be locked up and guarded.

-Women generally spent hours a day queuing for what little food was available, sometimes using the waiting time to do knitting, often getting to the front to find nothing was left, then after collecting sticks and water from a well, using ingenuity and time preparing a meal, with the man (and if there were children those also), eating more than their fair share.
+Women generally spent hours a day queuing for what little food was available, sometimes using the waiting time to do knitting, often getting to the front to find nothing was left, then after collecting sticks and water from a well, using ingenuity and time preparing a meal, with men and what children that remained eating more than their fair share.

 Calories for civilians from food controlled by rations amounted to roughly 1,350 per day in the 1941-44 period.
 The minimum amount is 1,500 for women and 2,000 for men.
 Rationed calories halved in the winter of 1944/5 making food an obsession, with the poor in the towns having to spend hours queuing for a few cabbage leaves and potato peelings, fainting with hunger, even after the life saving Red Cross parcels started to arrive.

 Growing

 Commercial growing of tomatoes in Guernsey continued during 1940 to 1943 with tons being shipped out to France on German military shipping.
 In Jersey the potato crops were grown as in normal years with the food used for exports and local consumption.
 Seed potatoes for Guernsey were acquired from France.

 Lack of fertiliser began to show decreases in productivity.
-The local Vraic was difficult to harvest as access to beaches was restricted.
+The local vraic was difficult to harvest as access to beaches was restricted.
 During 1942-3 Jersey lost access to 1,555 acres of arable land, 10% of the total, as they fell within newly fortified areas.

 Requisition of food

 The obligation of the bailiwicks to pay the cost of the occupation meant that the governments had to pay the food for the soldiers.
 The Germans requisitioned food that was grown so it was shared between the civilians and soldiers.
-The proportion was by negotiation but with the Germans holding the control, it would move more in favour of the soldiers as the war progressed, even so the soldiers were close to starving during winter 1944–45.
+The proportion was by negotiation but with the Germans holding the control, it would move more in favour of the soldiers as the war progressed, even so the German soldiers were close to starving during winter 1944–45.